Electronic Pages Die Homepage der Familie Beis

 Power Supply

 I use regulated power supplies even though unregulated ones are ok, too.
-Due to the ADCs' high power supply rejection ratios only very little hum from unregulated power supplies remains in the output signal so that the ADCs' dynamic range is not decreased noticeably (unweighted measurements).
+Due to the ADCs' high power supply rejection ratio only very little hum from unregulated power supplies remains in the output signal so that the ADCs' dynamic range is not decreased noticeably (unweighted measurements).
 BTW, I measured with a full-wave rectified 9 V transformer (i.e., without buffer capacitor) the same dynamic range as with a regulated power supply.
 Even in the worst case with a bare 9 V AC supply (which is possible, too) and the "Flagship" chip-set the dynamic range was decreased by less than 1 dB.
 Only in the spectrum you can observe the effect of an unregulated power supply.

 Circuit Description